plaid/quickstart/java/README.md

 initialization parameters associated with the Plaid Token will be applied.

-Note - If you want to use the [payment_initiation][payment-initiation] product, you will need to contact sales to get this product enabled.
+Note - If you want to use the [payment_initiation][payment-initiation] product, you will need to [contact Sales][contact-sales] to get this product enabled.

 ## The OAuth redirect flow
 Some European institutions require an OAuth redirect authentication flow,